PaackEng/paack-ui/README.md

 First, add `paack-ui-assets` using `npm install`.
 Secondly, add `import 'paack-ui-assets/js/paackSvgIconSprite.js';` to `index.js`

+You also have to import/provide "Fira Sans" font family, with the following weights: 400, 500, 600 and 700.

 ## Where to begin?

 See [the `UI.NavigationContainer` module documentation](http://package.elm-lang.org/packages/PaackEng/paack-ui/latest/UI-NavigationContainer) for the top-level component.